jbeez/WinPFXtoImperva/README.md

 A successful result will show a timestamp string with the certificate expiry along with error check results.

 To-Do: Write fully in python, but I think the python environment on our enterprise windows laptops is very limited and lacking openssl features.

+Have python script prompt for values not set if batch file not used.